Sociological imagination

 Sociological imagination is a term used in the field of sociology to describe a framework for understanding social reality that places personal experiences within a broader social and historical context.

 It was coined by American sociologist C. Wright Mills in his 1959 book The Sociological Imagination to describe the type of insight offered by the discipline of sociology.
-Today, the term is used in introductory sociology textbooks to explain the nature of sociology and its relevance in daily life.
+Today, the term is used in many sociology textbooks to explain the nature of sociology and its relevance in daily life.

 Definitions

 In The Sociological Imagination, Mills attempts to reconcile two different and abstract concepts of social reality: the "individual" and the "society."
 Accordingly, Mills defined sociological imagination as "the awareness of the relationship between personal experience and the wider society."

-In exercising their sociological imagination, one seeks to understand situations in the individual's life by looking at situations in broader society.
+In exercising one's sociological imagination, one seeks to understand situations in one's life by looking at situations in broader society.
 For example, a single student who fails to keep up with the academic demands of college and ends up dropping out may be perceived to have faced personal difficulties or faults; however, when one considers that around 50% of college students in the United States fail to graduate, we can understand this one student's trajectory as part of a larger social issue.
-It is not about claiming that any outcome has entirely personal or entirely social causes, rather, it is about highlighting the connections between the two.
+The aim is not to assert that any outcome is caused solely by personal or solely by social factors; rather, it is to emphasize the interconnections between the two.

 Later sociologists have different perspectives on the concept, but they share some overlapping themes.

 Sociological imagination is an outlook on life that involves an individual developing a deep understanding of how their biography is a result of historical process and occurs within a larger social context.
 As per Anthony Giddens, the term is: